vakisialiou/english/l15/README.md

 ### Put in a/an or the.
 a.
 This house is very niece.
 Does it have a garden?
 b.
 It's a beautiful day.
 Lat's sit in the garden.
 c.
-I like living in this house, but it's a shame that this garden is so small.
+I like living in this house, but it's a shame that the garden is so small.

 a.
 Can you recommend a good restaurant?
 b.
-We had dinner in the very nice restaurant.
+We had dinner in a very nice restaurant.
 c.
 We had dinner in the best restaurant in town.

 a.
-What's a name of that man we met yesterday?
+What's the name of that man we met yesterday?
 b.
 We stayed at the very nice hotel - I can't remember the name now.
 c.
 My neighbour has the French name, but ib fact she's English, not French.